VS

 When it comes to payload, Hyundai i30 Wagon hardly perceptible takes the win – 524 kg compared to 508 kg.
 That’s a difference of about 16 kg.

-Peugeot 308 SW is the better all-rounder in this comparison.
+The Peugeot 308 SW is clearly superior overall in the objective data comparison.

 from about £30,100